Kyle Naughton

 Naughton was a product of Sheffield United's academy before breaking into their first team in 2008, transferring to Tottenham Hotspur the following year.
 He has represented England at under-21 level as well as having loan spells with Gretna, Middlesbrough, Leicester City and Norwich City.
+He spent the next 10 years with Swansea City.

 Club career

 Sheffield United

 Naughton was born in Sheffield, South Yorkshire.
 He was a product of Sheffield United's centre of excellence and academy, having trained with the club the age of seven.
 He attended an England under-15 training camp during the 2004–05 season, and over the years has become a regular in the Academy and reserve teams.
 He captained his club's academy team to the quarter-finals of the FA Youth Cup in the 2006–07 season.

 He was signed by Scottish Premier League team Gretna on loan in January 2008, and made his league debut for Gretna against Rangers on 16 January 2008.
 He played regularly for the rest of the season at the troubled Scottish club who were placed into administration during his tenure there.
 Despite this Naughton continued for Gretna as the Blades agreed to cover insurance payments needed to allow him to play.
 Naughton played 19 times for the club but was unable to help them avoid relegation.

 Naughton made his first team debut for the Blades the following season, coming on as a second-half substitute in the first round of the League Cup against Port Vale in August 2008.
 In his second substitute appearance for the club he netted the winning goal in a 2–1 League Cup success over Yorkshire rivals Huddersfield Town.

 Naughton made his league debut on 20 September 2008 against Norwich City, he then went on to make his first start for Sheffield United in their 2–1 victory over Watford on 27 September 2008, gaining the man of the match award.
 From that point he cemented his place in the starting eleven and was virtually ever present for the rest of the season, becoming first choice at right back whilst also making a couple of appearances in midfield and finishing the season playing at left back to cover for the injured Gary Naysmith.
 His successful season was rewarded when he was voted Young Player of the Year by the United supporters club, was runner up to Matthew Kilgallon in the senior Player of the Year award and was included in the Championship PFA Team of the Year.